joinednode/joinednode.github.io/docs/templates/sendsms.md

 permalink: /docs/templates/send_sms.html
 ---

-This task is a handy one that we use daily on various projects.
+This recipe is a handy one that we use daily on various projects.

 First, we need to set up our variables, so add the following parameters to the [Encrypted Environment Variables](/docs/env/) section of your IDE: